 Make Money Writing Online

 If you’ve made it through the whole list, you probably came across more than a few opportunities to get paid to write that interest you.
 Whether you’re a freelance writer or just want to get exposure, writing content for any one of these publications can have a lot of benefits.
 Getting paid to write is just another perk that makes it even more worthwhile.
-If you want to learn more about how to get paid for writing and other types of writing jobs, check out the other blog posts on the site that can answer all your most important questions.
+If you want to learn more about how to get paid for writing and other types of writing jobs, or how to craft a freelance proposal, check out the other blog posts on the site that can answer all your most important questions.